janani150/E-comerece/README.md

-# E-commerce Project 🛒
+# E-learning Platform 📚

-Welcome to the E-commerce Project!
-This repository provides a foundational template for building a fully functional e-commerce website or application using front-end technologies.
+Welcome to the E-learning Platform!
+This repository provides a foundational template for building a fully functional online learning application using front-end technologies.

 ## Table of Contents 📚
 - [Features](#features)